commscope-ruckus/RUCKUS-RWG/README.md

 # RUCKUS-RWG-Templates
 Config Templates for the RUCKUS WAN Gateway.
-Edit the interface names, IP address, SmartZone controller and ICX name, ICX ports, etc, to match your own environment.
+Edit the interface names, IP addresses, SmartZone controller and ICX name, ICX ports, etc, to match your own environment.